kylemurray2/SARTS/README.md

     runISCE.py

     This will likely take multiple days to run.
 You can check progress by looking at logFiles/runlog_# files.
-    For example, you can watch the output of runlog_1 using: watch -n 1 tail -n 30 logFiles/runlog_1
+    To monitor, you can watch the output of runlog_1 for example using: watch -n 1 tail -n 30 logFiles/runlog_1

 6. If step 5 completed without errors, check that merged/SLC/*/*full has all of the full SLCs.